Nilsolsson010902/VaR-assignment/README.md

 # VaR-assignment
-Python implementation of fixed-income risk analytics.
-Calculates duration, convexity, and VaR via Delta-Normal and Delta-Gamma approaches.
-Simulates yield shocks to estimate return distributions and analyze non-linear effects and tail risk.
+Python project for fixed-income risk modeling.
+Computes duration, modified duration, convexity, and VaR using Delta-Normal and Delta-Gamma methods.
+Simulates yield changes to approximate return distributions and compare linear vs non-linear risk, highlighting convexity effects on tail risk.
 Developed as a solution for coursework at Lund University